2nd person in days killed by Mardi Gras float in New Orleans

 Wednesday’s fatality had occurred during the parade of the Mystic Krewe of Nyx, an all-female Carnival group.
 Witnesses said the woman, New Orleans native Geraldine Carmouche, had apparently tried to cross between two parts of a tandem float and tripped over a hitch connecting the sections.

-The Carnival season is nearing its traditional all-out Fat Tuesday celebration, the raucous climax of a week or more of parades, merrymaking and partying.
+The Krewe of Bacchus was splitting its tandem floats for its Bacchus Sunday evening parade at the city’s request, the group said in a statement.
+The Krewe of Orpheus said it would follow the city’s safety recommendations for its parade Monday.

-The Krewe of Bacchus will split its tandem floats for its Bacchus Sunday evening parade, per the city’s request, the group said in a statement.
-A statement from the Krewe of Orpheus said it would follow the city’s safety recommendations for its parade Monday.
+The Carnival season is nearing its traditional all-out Fat Tuesday celebration, the raucous climax of a week or more of parades and partying.

 The deaths also come just a year after a car sped into a bicycle lane near a parade route, hitting nine people and killing two bicyclists not far from where the Krewe of Endymion formation had just passed.
 A man identified as the driver was subsequently charged with two counts of vehicular homicide.